💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Can You Get Business Credit Cards with Only an EIN?

 We are committed to sharing unbiased reviews.
 Some of the links on our site are from our partners who compensate us.
 Read our editorial guidelines and advertising disclosure.

-If you’re trying to apply for a credit card or a business loan, there’s no way around it: your credit score is going to be a factor in whether or not you get approved.
+If you’re trying to apply for a credit card or a business loan, there’s no way around it: your credit score will be a factor in whether or not you get approved.
 So what do you do if you have bad credit?
 Or if you don’t have a social security number?
 Is it possible to get approved by credit card companies using just your business’s employer identification number (EIN)?

 The short answer is yes: you can apply for certain business credit cards using just your EIN.
 EIN-only cards are great for building your business credit, and they’re a huge help when it comes to keeping your personal and business expenses separate.
-The catch is they typically require cardholders to meet minimum revenue requirements and have more than a year’s worth of business history.
+The catch is, they typically require cardholders to meet minimum revenue requirements and have more than a year’s worth of business history.
 In other words, most small businesses don’t qualify.

 Here’s everything you need to know about applying for a business credit card using only your EIN.